ji-podhead/Network-Guides/docs/storage/Knowledge Base/readme.md

 File storage systems manage data as files within a hierarchical namespace.
 They are optimized for file-based access patterns but can also support block-level access through protocols like NFS or SMB.

 ***Block Storage***
+(next section)

+---

+***Distributed Block Storage***

 Block storage divides data into fixed-size blocks, which are managed independently.
 Each block can be stored on a separate physical drive, allowing for flexible scaling and high performance.

-***Distributed Block Storage***

-(next section)

----

-## Distributed Block Storage
 #### Examples
 - ***DRBD  (Distributed Replicated Block Device)***: Mirrors blockstorage so multiple nodes can use it safely (slow).
 - **Ceph**: A highly scalable, open-source software-defined storage platform that supports object, block, and file storage modes.